Travel: Thorn Ford

 This location is more or less along the way to the Ancient Tomb, and distance (along with another significant factor) make the Ancient Tomb a more promising first target.
 In any event, to reach this location take the following steps from Oleg’s Trading Post:

 - South, southwest to reach landmark: empty node north of Ancient Tomb

 Alternatively, if you’re traveling right from the Pine Patch area, follow these directions:

 - Southwest (to reach the edge of Thorn River)

 The Stag Lord’s Right Hand Man

-You’ll arrive along the northern end of the map, from which you should immediately head east to find An Ancient Rostland Coin should you pass a Perception check (DC 6).
+You’ll arrive along the northern end of the map, from which you should immediately head east to find an Ancient Rostlandic Coin hidden in a tree stump should you pass a [Perception 6] check.
 Return back west, then head southeast across a river, immediately after which head east along the southern end of the river until you reach the eastern edge of the area.
 At this point, turn south to find a sack you can loot.

 From here, just head south along the eastern edge of the area until you reach the bandit camp.
 If you came here before entering the Ancient Tomb you’ll find a rather dignified man named Akiros Insmort.
-He’s obviously a higher-ranking lieutenant of the Stag Lord who seems to have a variety of traits more than the crude ruffians you’ve encountered thus far: composure, intelligence, diplomatic acumen, and possibly some genuine competence.
+He’s obviously a higher-ranking lieutenant of the Stag Lord who seems to have a variety of traits the crude ruffians you’ve encountered thus far don’t: composure, intelligence, diplomatic acumen, and possibly some genuine competence.